 Why did I begin the Sydney Self Defence Centre and STAY SAFE Australia?

-My wife, Jodie and I started the Sydney Self Defence Centre 30 years ago.
-I had a pretty aggressive upbringing and developed a clear and personal understanding of the destructive qualities of domestic violence and bullying.
-It inspires me to watch people grow using our influences, you see it right in front of your eyes.
+My wife, Jodie and I started the Sydney Self Defence Centre 34 years ago.
+I had a pretty depreciated upbringing and developed a clear and personal understanding of the destructive qualities of domestic violence and bullying.
+It inspires me to watch people grow using our influences, it’s so powerful, when you see it right in front of your eyes.

 Why did I become a White Ribbon Ambassador?

 Over the years, I starting training women and their families so decimated by the horrors of Domestic Violence that I had to be involved.
 I was nominated as a White Ribbon Ambassador 5 years ago by those very women we helped.
 Domestic and family violence is a cancer we must all cure, both men and women.
 I have a beautiful wife, daughter and grandchildren what world do I want to leave for them.